Home » Languages

 Probably not.
 Our translation specialists will be able to advise and guide you on this, so that the end product still matches your expectations.

-Yes, there were 3,047 Oromo speakers as of the 2016 Census.
+Yes, there were 3,045 Oromo speakers as of the 2016 Census compared to the 2021 census data with 4,310 Oromo speakers.
 This number had increased by 1000 speakers in the 5 years before 2016, so it is expected that the number will also be higher at the next count.

 Which option best describes you?